eresearchqut/etc_jupyterlab_telemetry_extension/README.md

   * The cell list contains the IDs of the added cells.
 * Cell Executed
   * The cell list contains the ID of the executed cell.
+* Cell Errored
+  * The cell list contains the ID of the cell that produces the error.
 * Cell Removed
   * The cell list contains the IDs of the removed cells.
 * Notebook Opened